Advancing Teaching and the Professional Growth of Faculty at WPI

-Teaching in WPI’s innovative project-based curriculum and within our distinctive calendar is both deeply rewarding and challenging, through all stages of career development.
-The Morgan Teaching and Learning Center is a faculty-led unit that maintains and strengthens instructional effectiveness and student learning by offering programs, services, and resources in the areas of training, development and funding to new and existing faculty and graduate students, including student teaching assistants.
-The Center also supports innovation in the curriculum and in teaching practice, and fosters campus-wide dialogue on teaching and student learning.
+Teaching in WPI’s innovative project-based curriculum––and within our distinctive calendar and balance between teaching and research––is deeply rewarding, challenging, and motivating, through all stages of a faculty career.
+The Morgan Teaching and Learning Center maintains and strengthens instructional effectiveness, student learning, and faculty learning by offering evidence-based training and development programs, services, and resources for faculty, staff educators, and for student teaching assistants.
+The Center also catalyzes innovation in the curriculum and in teaching practice and brings together campus-wide communities for reflection, dialogue, and action on teaching and student learning.